Best AI Coding Agents in 2026: Cost, Autonomy, and Lock-In

 The second axis is model lock-in.
 Can you swap the underlying LLM, or are you married to one vendor’s roadmap and pricing?
 This single question decides whether you control your own costs over the next year, or whether a vendor controls them for you.

 Benchmark harnesses give us a reference point for the “completed task” math.
-Aider sits around a 52.7% combined score, a 257-second average task time, and about 126K tokens per task on its SWE-bench-style runs, per CodeSOTA’s agent comparison .
-An open harness paired with an open-weight model lands tasks at roughly one twentieth the cost of a closed agent like Devin.
+An open harness paired with an open-weight model lands tasks at roughly one twentieth the cost of a closed agent like Devin, per CodeSOTA’s agent comparison .
+That ratio, not the headline subscription, is what compounds across a year of daily use.

 One caveat up front: the exact dollar figures below are 2026 estimates that swing hard with the model you pair.
-That is especially true for Aider and Cursor, where you pick the engine yourself.
+That is especially true for the bring-your-own-key agents and Cursor, where you pick the engine yourself.

 What is the best AI coding agent in 2026?